 I was very honored to be selected to speak at the national Women for Hire event at Navy Pier in Chicago, which was organized by Tory Johnson from Good Morning America.
 She has a website with lots of great resources at WomenForHire.com.
 There are numerous articles and information posted to help women seeking work.

 Lastly, if you have a disability, I have three resources for you.
-First is the video you see here.
+First is the video you can see in the “Public References” section above.
 That is an highlight video from a JDNG Job Club meeting of ours where Megan Straza from the VA Hospital shared numerous tips and resources to help disabled job seekers find positions more efficiently.

 Second, disABLED person is a really great organization.
 They have been helping job seekers with a premier Job Board for people with disabilities since 2002.
 They boast 250,000 active jobs from all across the U.S. posted by companies who are looking to hire people with disabilities.

 Third, someone from our membership community found AbilityOne.gov, an independent federal agency with more than 1,000 locations representing 40 government agencies.
 They employ more than 42,000 people who are blind or have significant disabilities, and more than 3,200 veterans, including wounded warriors.
 Thank you for the tip about this John Rogers!
 It’s fulfilling for us to hear from people who enrolled in the SpeedUpMyJobSearch.com program, landed a position, and continue to return to give back so we can help more people!

 Recent College Graduates

 One of the biggest challenges in job search can be getting started on your chosen career which is only made more difficult as you hunt through job boards with thousands of jobs from entry level to the top of the corporate chain.
 Or what if you are searching for an internship?
 Most of those are not found on job boards.
 Two places that can help you out are College Recruiter and Intern Jobs.
 Both of these are great for finding internships and entry level positions for college students and recent graduates.